-What Ovestin Ovula is used for
+What Ovestin tablets are used for

-Ovestin Ovula is a Hormone Replacement Therapy (HRT).
-It contains the female hormone oestriol (an oestrogen).
+Ovestin tablets is a Hormone Replacement Therapy (HRT).
+It contains the female hormone estriol (an oestrogen).
 Ovestin is used in postmenopausal women with at least 12 months since their last natural period.
 Ovestin is used for relief of symptoms occurring after menopause.
 During menopause, the amount of oestrogens produced by a woman's body gradually drops.
-If the ovaries are removed surgically

-(ovariectomy) before menopause, the decrease in oestrogen production occurs very abruptly.
-The shortage of oestrogens during menopause may cause the vaginal wall to become thin and dry.
-As a result, sexual intercourse may become painful and vaginal itching and infections may occur.
+If the ovaries are removed surgically (ovariectomy) before menopause, the decrease in oestrogen production occurs very abruptly.
+In many cases the decrease in oestrogen production leads to well-known menopausal complaints such as hot flushes and night sweating.
+The shortage of oestrogens may cause the vaginal wall to become thin and dry.
+As a result sexual intercourse become painful and vaginal itching and infections may occur.
 Oestrogen deficiency may also lead to symptoms like urinary incontinence and recurrent cystitis.
 Ovestin alleviates these symptoms after menopause.
 It may take several days or even weeks before you notice an improvement.
 You will only be prescribed Ovestin if your symptoms seriously hinder your daily life.
-In addition to the above uses, Ovestin Ovula may also be prescribed to improve wound healing in postmenopausal women undergoing vaginal surgery or help assess cervical smears taken from postmenopausal women.
-After insertion into the vagina, oestriol is slowly released and absorbed into the surrounding area and into the bloodstream.
+In addition to the above uses, Ovestin Tablets may also be prescribed to treat certain forms of infertility, improve wound healing in postmenopausal women undergoing vaginal surgery or help assess cervical smears taken from postmenopausal women.